asciamanna/asciamanna.github.io/_drafts/the-problem-with-software-metrics.md

 ### Gaming Metrics

 [Ron Jeffries](http://ronjeffries.com/) has written an article about managing an agile team via metrics, [Do You want Crappy Agile](http://ronjeffries.com/articles/016-03/you-want/)?
 In it he discusses the risks of managing teams via metrics, and the natural progression to teams gaming the metrics.
-If they are working as hard and as smart as they can and are being asked to increase velocity, for example, story point estimates will increase.
+If teams are working as hard and as smart as they can and are being asked to increase velocity, for example, story point estimates will increase.
 If they are being asked to get more stories done, they will write smaller stories, etc.

 ## Agile Values at Stake